jerryharrison/bitmodal/README.md

 bitModal
 ========

-a simple easy to style modal system that is built using library-free javascript.
+A simple easy to style modal system that is built using library-free javascript.

 TODOS
 =====